Keystone Trackwork

 Yeagertown Switchback Railroad is a Branch line dedicated to timber farming above Ashland.
 There is an interchange track to transfer the timber to Williamsport mills for processing and distribution.

-Philadelphia - Easton Reverse is a Branch line used to turn locomotives serving the Philadelphia or Reading Yard.
+Philadelphia - Easton Reverse is a Branch line used to turn locomotives serving the Philadelphia and Reading Yards.